mdesilva/AmazonFlexUnlimited/README.md

 5. Optionally, setup SMS notifications of Amazon Flex job acceptances by filling out the `twilio` parameters in  **config.json**.
 6. Run `python app.py`.
 Alternatively, try `python3 app.py`.

+## ntfy.sh-support
+Add your ntfy.sh channel to the config.json.

 ## Troubleshooting ##

 - Unable to authenticate to Amazon Flex.
 Please try completing the two step verification challenge at (url)